5T33Z0/Clover-Crate/ACPI/README.md

 ## Patch APIC

 Some systems can only be started using kernel parameter `cpus=1` or with a patched kernel (Lapic NMI).
-A simple analysis showed that their `MADT` table is missing the NMI section.`Patch APIC` fixes such tables on the fly.
+A simple analysis showed that their `MADT` (Multiple APIC Description Table) is missing the NMI section.`Patch APIC` fixes such tables on the fly.
 If the table is complete already, nothing will be changed.

 ## Reset Address / Reset Value